This resource helps to identify and access GLOBE protocols and hands-on learning activities that complement the Plant Growth Patterns phenomenon.

-Students can interact with NASA data to build a custom visualizations of of local, regional, or global plant growth patterns over time.
-Use the Earth System Data Explorer to generate plots of satellite data as you develop models of this phenomenon.
+Students can interact with NASA data to build a custom visualizations of local, regional, or global plant growth patterns over time, using the Earth System Data Explorer to generate plots of satellite data as they develop models of this phenomenon.

 This mini lesson engages students by watching a NASA video related to plant growth activity around the world using data from the NASA/NOAA Suomi NPP satellite and answering questions on these stability and change relationships.

 Students observe seasonal images of Monthly Leaf Area, looking for any changes that are occurring throughout the year.

 Use the Data Literacy Cube to guide students’ exploration of mapped data of the Earth System to enrich their observations and inferences.
 This is a flexible resource that may be used with a variety of mapped images.
 This activity requires a map of Earth data for students to evaluate.

 This mini lesson engages students with answering questions on cause and effect relationships by watching a NASA video related to changing forests in the Pacific Northwest from 1984 to 2011.

 This activity is modified from the USDA/US Forest Services' lesson found in the Natural Inquirer newsletter.
 The purpose of this hands-on activity is to engage students in a similar process for monitoring forests as NASA scientists use to study the Biosphere, whereby they apply what they know of